adriesse/plantpredict-python/docs/example_usage.rst

 The code snippets below are practical examples of useful tasks accomplished via PlantPredict's API.
 All of the code used in the examples below is available via `the source code on Github
 <https://github.com/stephenkaplan/plantpredict-python/tree/master/example_usage>`_.
-Feel free to use and/or modify the
+Feel free to use and modify the
 code in your local environment.

 Every example assumes that you have first imported the plantpredict module and received an authentication token in your